-I have been thinking about this for a while.
+I have been thinking about the future of home 3D printing.
 I have only had a 3d printer for a couple years now but I have been following the community for far longer.
 The days when home brew machines used weed eater line and printers looked more like an evil erector set, out to burn your house down and less like something you might want in your house around your kids.
 It’s safe to say I have seen a lot of advancements in the past few years and yet we still aren’t seeing as much in the way of adoption by the masses.
 When the microwave oven first came out it was just barely safe to use.
 People bought it none the less.
 Now there are many reasons why it took off so well most of which can be summed up with marketing.
 It was also a time when everyone looked to the future with hope, so when a box promising to make your dinners in less than half the time came out we ignored the fact that the earliest models had poor shielding and safety’s that could easily harm you or worse.
 These days microwaves are relatively safe, I say that because the food that comes out of them isn’t fit for human consumption IMO.

-3d Modeling subscriptions
+3d Modeling subscriptions – home 3D printing

 We have Thingiverse and other sites but you will quickly get bored of a 3d printer if you just print off these sites.
 What we need is a site that its only purpose is to make 3d models for consumers to print.
 I’m not talking about sharing models.
 I mean you pay a subscription to access models of consumer goods.
 Housewares,tools,Toys,etc. Everything would be modeled with detailed instructions on how to print and what to print it out of along with suggested machines for best results.
 I can’t tell you how many times I have found a great model only to have a failed print because they didn’t mention that I needed to modify my cooling or use more infill.
 A person being paid to model with the intent to print would also add supports right into to the models and to make them easier to print.
 We have a lot of sites that do a some of that but not a complete system.
 You would have modelers making new prints often and quality control testers making sure prints come out well on most machines and an easy to use interface that would allow people to quickly find what they need or request a model be made (for an extra fee).
 No more scrolling through 12 pages of models to find that one thing you need.